Army of National Development

 The Comorian Armed Forces (Armée nationale de développement, AND; lit.
-'Army of National Development') are the national military of the Comoros.
+'National Army for Development') are the national military of the Comoros.

 The armed forces consist of a small standing army and a 500-member police force, as well as a 500-member defense force.
 A defense treaty with France provides naval resources for protection of territorial waters, training of Comorian military personnel, and air surveillance.
 France maintains a small troop presence in the Comoros at government request.
-France maintains a small Navy base and a Foreign Legion Detachment (DLEM) in Mayotte.
+France maintains a small Navy base and a Foreign Legion Detachment (DLEM) (now the 5th Foreign Infantry Regiment) in Mayotte.
+In 2008, the size of the armed forces was estimated to be 1,060.

+The AND has worked with the United States and African Union armed forces as well.
+In 2008, the African Union helped the AND retake control of Anjouan after the island had been taken over by rebels.

 Structure

 The AND consists of the following components: